 - Hold for a count of 4.

 The stress response sets us up for physical activity, to fight or flight.
 However, our sedentary lifestyles often have us sitting for hours on end, not moving our bodies, which are full of stress hormones primed and ready to run.
 I’ve heard the expression that ‘sitting is the new smoking’ as it’s considered so unhealthy.
-Movement is a critical component for a healthy life.
+Movement is a critical component for a healthy life and one of the most powerful stress management activity you can do.

 If you work at a desk, try to get up once an hour for a walk around, stretch your body, reconnect with your breath.
 Yoga and tai chi are great practises for stress management, loosening up the body and getting any stuck, stale energy in the body flowing correctly again.